walsh9/7drl2015/README.md

 ##To do in the next 3 days

-* A few more abilitites.
+* A few more abilities.
 * Some less boring enemies.
 * Rewrite most of the ability names.
 * Win condition